 Pediatric Care Providers

-Dr. Haller began working with Type 1 Diabetes (T1D) during his first year of medical school and has committed his academic career to developing safe and effective therapies for the prevention and reversal of T1D.
-Dr. Haller works with clinicians and researchers to develop a T1D cure.
-He has published over 30 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
-He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the Lawson Wilkins Clinical Scholar Award, a JDRF innovative research grant, an NIH R21 award, and a JDRF Early Career Clinically Oriented Award to support his work in developing combination therapies for T1D.
+Dr. Haller works to develop safe and effective therapies for the prevention and reversal of T1D.
+He has published over 75 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
+He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the ADA Cure Award, the Lawson Wilkins Clinical Scholar Award, and the ISPAD Young Investigator Award.
+Dr. Haller is currently funded by the NIH, JDRF, and the Helmsley Trust to support his work in developing combination therapies for T1D.

 Shannon Patrick, ARNP, MSN

 Shannon has been a practitioner with the Pediatric Endocrinology division since 2004 working with children, teens, and young adults with diabetes, pre-diabetes, and dyslipidemia.
-She worked at Shands Hospital at the University of Florida for many years in pediatrics, bone marrow transplant, and in the Post Anesthesia Care Unit while attending the University of Florida to obtain her Master’s degree in nursing.
-Shannon attends clinics, manages insulin regimens between visits, provides education to patients, their families and to other health care providers, staffs Florida Diabetes Camp sessions, and coordinates care with schools and other providers.
+She has worked in pediatrics, bone marrow transplant, and the Post Anesthesia Care Unit while obtaining her Master’s degree in nursing from UF.
+Shannon attends clinics, manages insulin regimens between visits, provides education to patients, their families and other health care providers, staffs Florida Diabetes Camp sessions, and coordinates care with schools and other providers.
 Shannon enjoys helping young people with diabetes learn how to manage their diabetes so they can achieve their full potential and become productive and happy adults.